StefanFrankBio/natural-selection/README.md

 - Add type hinting to functions
 - Testing: Instead of Gap-Match-Gap Stretcher Scoring prefers Gap-GapExtension-Mismatch.
 Leads to failed tests.
 Is that a Problem?
 - In random variable records generated turing testing, a mismatch and an insert at consecutive positions might be switched around by stretcher
+- If a variant record contains no synonymous substitutions for a frame, it's dN/dS will be div/0

 ## Next Steps
 - Add mean position of nonsynonymous sites vs mean position of nonsynonymous substitutions as additional metric